rbturnbull/terrier/docs/preprocessing.rst

     terrier-tools create-repeatmasker-seqtree $REPBASE_DIR/RepBase29.07.st $REPBASE_DIR

-This will create a SeqTree with five cross-validation partitions and the taxonomic tree from the Repbase library using the RepeatMasker schema.
+This will create a SeqTree file at ``$REPBASE_DIR/RepBase29.07.st`` with five cross-validation partitions and the taxonomic tree from the Repbase library using the RepeatMasker schema.

 To create a different number of partitions, run the command with the `--partitions` flag.
 For more options see the help: